standardProton/dexterity_wiki/README.md

 <hr>

-Clone a selection, run commands when clicked, move selection with precision, set the glow color, and more!
+Clone a selection, import schematics, run commands on click, change the glow color, consolidate entity count, and more!

 <hr>